chrdebru/r2rml-tutorial/README.md

 ## 2.2 Generating Labels for Weather Stations

 We will now provide labels for Weather Stations.
-We know those labels are in English, so we can use that column for both the default label (i.e., with not language tag) and English labels.
+We know those labels are in English, so we can use that column for both the default label (i.e., with no language tag) and English labels.
 The predicate we will use is `rdfs:label`.
-Since we are going to use the same predicate for both label, we only need to declare one Predicate Object Map with one predicate (for `rdfs:label`) and two object maps (one for the default label and one for the English label).
+Since we are going to use the same predicate for both labels, we only need to declare one Predicate Object Map with one predicate (for `rdfs:label`) and two object maps (one for the default label and one for the English label).

 ```
   rr:predicateObjectMap [